lautarodragan/challenges.kraken-crypto-payments/README.md

 This should mean that both sets contain different transactions because the `blockhash` passed was different.

+But if this is so, shouldn't one set contain the other?
+Maybe it's all random data, not even `regtest`?

 ## Weird Transaction

 There's a transaction in the second set that seems duplicated in all but the `vout`.